brunomaga/brunomaga.github.io/index.md

 <h4 class="mt-5 mb-3">Research Interests</h4>

 <p>
-My research interests are Machine Learning applied to chaotic and massively-large datasets and compute infrastructure, and all related questions that can arise from the field, such as data confidentiality, poisoning attacks, learning from population clusters, learning from networks, federated ML, parallel ML processing, etc.
+My research interests are Machine Learning in general, and particularly when applied to chaotic and massively-large datasets and compute infrastructure, and all related questions that can arise from the field, such as data confidentiality, poisoning attacks, learning from population clusters, learning from networks, federated ML, decentralized/parallel ML processing, etc.
 </p>

 <p>
-There are two big questions that I faced in life and would like to find the answer at some point, for the benefit of all:
+There are two big questions that I came across and would like to find the answer at some point in life:
 <ol>
-<li>  How to scale the processing of machine learning systems <a href="https://en.wikipedia.org/wiki/Moore%27s_law">Moore's Law</a> to adapt to the exponential growth of new-generation data such as bots, generative ML, etc?
-For this I tend to read about decentralized and federated ML; </li>
+<li> How to build machine learning systems that can handle the <a href="https://techjury.net/blog/how-much-data-is-created-every-day/#gref">explosive growth</a> of data generated every day (social media, bots, generative ML,etc), that largely exceeds the growth of <i>compute power</i> described by <a href="https://en.wikipedia.org/wiki/Moore%27s_law">Moore's Law</a>? </li>
-<li> How to make artificial neurons learn like spiking neurons, i.e. without back-propagation, loss function, and iterations? </li>
+<li> How to make artificial neurons learn like spiking neurons, i.e. without back-propagation, loss function and iterations, and encoding inputs over space and time? </li>
 </ol>
 </p>

-<h4 class="mt-5 mb-3">Biographical timeline</h4>
+<h4 class="mt-5 mb-3">Work Experience</h4>

 <table class="mt-3">
       <tr>